RationAI/xopat/src/README.md

 Some OpenSeadragon extensions and custom TileSources are placed within ``external``, styles and asset related stuff in `assets`.
-Definition of UI builder classes are in ``ui_components.js`` whereas existing UI menus are defined along with their enriched API in ``user_interface.js``. `layers.js` take care of overlay rendering interaction with the UI and the engine setup. ``scripts.js`` contain various utility functions - having a look into the source code is always encouraged.
+Definition of UI builder classes are in ``ui_components.js`` whereas existing UI menus are defined along with their enriched API in ``user_interface.js``. `layers.js` take care of overlay rendering interaction with the UI and the engine setup. ``scripts.js`` contain various utility functions - we encourange browsing the documentation API page.

 Outside, ``../index.php`` file takes care of the main UI layout and basic functionality around parameter and metadata handling, plugin and module loading and the viewport and events management.